 The proportion of the world's population living in urban areas has increased markedly, from 13 percent in 1900 to almost 50 percent in 2005 (Kearney 2010).
 This trend is expected to continue, primarily in countries where the vast majority of the population is currently rural.
-Low to medium density residential areas around urban centers have been associated with obesity in the United States (Hu 2008) and are starting to appear in some LMICs.
-Globally, 93 percent of urban growth is estimated to occur in LMICs, with 80 percent of growth occurring in Africa and Asia (UN Population Fund 2007).
+Low- to medium-density residential areas around urban centers have been associated with obesity in the United States (Hu 2008) and are starting to appear in some LMICs.
+Globally, 93 percent of urban growth is estimated to occur in LMICs, with 80 percent of that urban growth occurring in Africa and Asia (UN Population Fund 2007).
 In China, for example, more than 1 billion people are projected to be living in urban centers by 2050, which is nearly twice the size of China's current urban population (UN Department of Economic and Social Affairs 2009).

 The consequences of urban living on the development of obesity are numerous and occur largely as a result of changes in the built living environment, range of available food options, and lifestyles related to technological advancement and mechanization.
 Collectively, these changes have played a role in lowering the quality of urban diets and the expenditure of energy.
 These trends of positive energy balance are expected to continue as urbanization continues.
 At the same time, urbanization facilitates greater access to health care and education, which have beneficial effects on obesity.
 However, many LMICs undergo urbanization at such a rapid pace that the development of essential infrastructure lags behind.
-It is also important to note that some inhabitants of rural areas have worse diet quality than those of urban areas, especially in terms of diet diversity but it is unclear how this may impact obesity risk, and the trends likely differ between high income countries and LMIC's and are influenced by socioeconomic status (Darmon and Drewnowski 2008).
+It is also important to note that some inhabitants of rural areas have worse diet quality than those of urban areas, especially diet diversity, but it is unclear how this lower quality may affect obesity risk.
+One review noted that the relative annual change in weighted obesity prevalence is higher for rural (3.9 percent) than for urban (2.5 percent) women, suggesting that women in rural areas are catching up to their urban counterparts (Popkin, Adair, and Ng 2012).
+Overall, the trends likely differ between HICs and LMICs and are influenced by socioeconomic status (Darmon and Drewnowski 2008).